ovaas/ovaas-backend-template/README.md

     Windows 10
     ```cmd
-    scripts\LaunchOVMS.bat human-pose-estimation 192.168.10.107
+    scripts\LaunchOVMS.bat 1st-parameter 2nd-parameter 3rd-parameter
     ```
+    For example..
+    ```cmd
+    scripts\LaunchOVMS.sh human-pose-estimation 192.168.10.107 9000
+    ```
     Linux / macOS
     ```cmd
-    sh scripts/LaunchOVMS.sh human-pose-estimation 192.168.10.107
+    sh scripts/LaunchOVMS.sh 1st-parameter 2nd-parameter 3rd-parameter
     ```
+    For example..
+    ```cmd
+    #Example
+    sh scripts/LaunchOVMS.sh human-pose-estimation 192.168.10.107 9000
+    ```
-    Here you need two parameters.
+    Here you need three parameters.

-    - 1st parameter: The unique model name you just named when to upload the model to the local Azure storage.
+    - 1st-parameter: The unique model name you just named when to upload the model to the local Azure storage.
-    - 2nd parameter: The IP address assigned to your PC's ethernet adapter.
+    - 2nd-parameter: The IP address assigned to your PC's ethernet adapter.
 Note: "localhost" and "127.0.0.1" will not work fine.
+    - 3rd-parameter: The port number to communicate to a model server.

 ### Launch an Azure functions emulater on VSCode
 - From the "Run" on the menu bar, click "Start Debugging".
 Then the emulater should start automatically.
 You will see the logs like below if it starts successfully.